This feature is only available annual plans.

 If you need to make a change to a single side-by-side image after exporting you may wish to use the export selected images as JPEG feature.

-What will Narrative export?
+What does Narrative Publish export?

 Each block within a Narrative post will be exported as its own JPG.
 The example below shows a Narrative post (left) and how the individual JPGs are exported (right)

 - The first two images will be exported a single image side-by-side.